section indicator.xsl indicator

 page indicator.xsl economy_unempl_change

-The number of unemployed in the Pittsburgh MSA decreased by 7.1 percent in June 2015 compared to June 2014.
-The number of employed also decreased by 0.7 percent year-over-year and the total labor force decreased by 1 percent.
+The number of unemployed in the Pittsburgh MSA -- not seasonally adjusted -- decreased by 7.2 percent in August 2015 compared to August 2014.
+The number of employed also decreased by 0.7 percent year-over-year and the total labor force decreased by 1.1 percent.

 MSA These figures are for U.S. Metropolitan Statistical Areas (MSA).